tubuarge/folder-builder/README.md

 // So, it will be executed
 // ./ex5/sample.sh
-// -> hello from FormBuilder User
+// -> hello from FolderBuilder User
-// -> You FormBuilder User!
+// -> You FolderBuilder User!
 You are adult
 ```
 ---